poojan/symbiosis.js/README.md

 ```

 ## Properties
-A model consists of one or many properties.
+A model consists of one or more properties.
 A property handles the serialization and validation of a field.

 ```javascript
 ORM.Property.Define('String', function () {